hpc/pavilion2/docs/tests/results.rst

-These results contain several useful values, but that's just the beginning. `Result Parsers <#using-result-parsers>`__ are little parsing scripts that can configured to parse data from your test's output files.
+These results contain several useful values, but that's just the beginning. `Result Parsers <#using-result-parsers>`__ are little parsing scripts that can be configured to parse data from your test's output files.
 They're designed to be simple enough to pull out small bits of data, but can be combined to extract a complex set of results from each test run.
 Each result parser is also a `plugin <../plugins/result_parsers.md>`__,